For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘That’s a rather touching love story, James,’ Eli said, ‘in more ways than one,’ he smiled.
 ‘Very personal – thanks for sharing it with us.’

 ‘I probably shouldn’t have told you as much as I did; guess I kind of got caught up with the intensity of the feelings I had for her that night.
-You know, I’ve never told this to anyone before.
-I’ll never forget her; after eight months of longing, our shared passion was released, only to be denied by the authorities.
+You know, I’ve never told this to anyone before, but after eight months of longing, our passion was about to be released, only to be denied by the authorities.

-‘Sorry to hear how it ended,’ Mo said, ‘she may have been good for you had she renounced her vows so she could be you.’
+‘Sorry to hear how it ended,’ Mo said.
+‘She may have been good for you had she renounced her vows.’

 ‘Possibly, but in all honesty, I’m not sure how good I would have been for her.
-Back then I had much to learn and for the most part, she was far more mature than me.
+Back then, I had much to learn, and for the most part, she was far more mature than me.
 Probably I would have disappointed her too, considering how well my relations with women have worked since then.
-At least she gave me a fleeting idea of how love might be, if only for a moment.
-Still, it really is too bad how love never turns out as we wish it would.
+At least I had an idea of how love might be, if only for a fleeting moment.
+Still, it’s too bad how love never turns out as we wish it would.’

-‘Tell me, James, Mo said, ‘have you ever since experienced these feelings for another woman.’
+‘Tell me, James,’ Mo said, ‘have you ever since then experienced these same feelings for another woman?’

 ‘Unfortunately, I never have, although I’ve wanted to.’

 ‘Never?’ he asked.

 ‘Not until I saw Julianne a few days ago when she held the rosary over my body like an angel, praying for my well-being.
 I don’t know; perhaps this evoked something in me that reminded me of Máire.
 Whatever it was, the feeling was both passionate and, might I say, heavenly.
 That may sound like a contradiction; lust and innocence at once.’